nightconcept/yuki/docs/PRD.md

     - Managing packages not explicitly listed for `apply` (e.g. no `yuki remove-not-in-manifest` type of command).
     - Interactive prompts during `apply` (beyond a simple yes/no for PM installation if that were in scope).
     - Advanced output parsing for all edge cases of PM outputs; MVP will focus on common/standard formats.
+    - Pruning being the default behavior (it requires `prune: true` per PM section).
+    - Interactive confirmation for pruning (replaced by `--dry-run` and explicit `prune: true` flags).
 - **Potential Future Enhancements (Post-Prototype):**
     - Implement `search` and `uninstall` commands.
     - Support for JSON manifest format.